What if together we could solve humanity’s greatest challenges…

 Redefining the global stage for Islamic arts

-Set beneath the vast canopy of the Hajj Terminal in Jeddah, the Islamic Arts Biennale brings together historic artefacts and contemporary works to explore what Islamic art means today – and how it continues to evolve.
-Across two editions, Barker Langham worked closely with the Diriyah Biennale Foundation and a diverse curatorial team to help realise a platform of international ambition and cultural significance.
+Set beneath the vast canopy of the Hajj Terminal in Jeddah, the Islamic Arts Biennale, delivered by the Diriyah Biennale Foundation, brings together historic artefacts and contemporary works to explore what Islamic art means today – and how it continues to evolve.
+Across two editions, Barker Langham supported the Diriyah Biennale Foundation to help realise a platform of international ambition and cultural significance.

 The inaugural edition, Awwal Bait (2023), took as its theme the idea of the “First House” – a reflection on belonging, ritual, and the Ka‘bah as a point of origin.
 The second, And All That Is In Between (2025), expanded the lens, exploring creation, complexity, and the spaces between binaries.
 Both editions juxtaposed historic masterpieces with new art commissions, inviting audiences to experience Islamic culture not as fixed heritage, but as a living and generative tradition.